-Illustration: An employer refuses to interview a candidate because she belongs to a scheduled caste.
+1. An employer refuses to interview a candidate because she belongs to a Scheduled Caste.
 This is direct discrimination based on caste.

-(2) Indirect discrimination shall be taken to occur where an apparently neutral provision, criterion or practice would put persons with any of the protected characteristics at a particular disadvantage or would have a disproportionately negative impact on them.
+- 2. An employer dismisses a female employee because of her pregnancy.
+This is direct discrimination based on pregnancy despite there being no male comparator to show relatively less favorable treatment. - (2) Indirect discrimination shall be deemed to occur where an apparently neutral conduct, provision, criterion or practice would put persons with any of the protected characteristics at a particular disadvantage or would have a disproportionately negative impact on them, unless that provision, criterion or practice is objectively justified by a legitimate aim and the means of achieving that aim are appropriate and necessary.